You want learn how to have a better life, right? As freelancers we aim to have a better life while doing meaningful work.

 Doing the same thing over and over every day can get boring and tiresome.
 This will quickly lead to being burned out and feelings of wanting to quit.
 Don’t let this happen!

 What do you value most in life?
-Why do you work, play, and live?
-These are the things you should invest your time and energy into so make them a priority.
+Why do you work, play and live?
+These are the things you should invest your time and energy into so make them your main priority.

 It’s time to simplify your to-do lists and re-evaluate what your true priority is.
 This may change from time to time, which is why you must regularly evaluate your work and life to make space for what’s important.

-As a female breadwinner it’s vital that you communicate all of your feelings with your partner, your family, and your friends.
-You want to make sure you’re on the same page, while connecting with like-minded women who can offer support when you need it.
+As your own boss it’s vital that you communicate all of your feelings with your partner, your family and your clients.
+You want to make sure you’re on the same page, while connecting with like-minded business owners who can offer support when you need it.

 Don’t be afraid to ask for help and to express your frustrations and needs.
 You don’t have to balance work and life, alone.